Safe Space Imagery

 So how does the safe space imagery exercise work?
 I recommend practicing this first at home when you are relaxed and continue to rely on this exercise (by practicing often) so that in the moment of need, it comes a bit more naturally to you.
 To begin, find a place that is comfortable and quiet.
 This can be your bedroom, a couch or outside in nature.
 Allow yourself to relax by taking a few big bell breaths.
 By this I mean, inhale through the nose, expanding your diaphragm all the way from your belly up to your chest, and twice as long on the exhale (through the mouth).
 It doesn’t matter what the count is for the inhales/exhales, the main focus being on a longer exhale.
 Make sure you are releasing tension in the shoulders and jaw.
 Perhaps taking a moment to notice if you are storing more tension in other parts of your body and slowly begin to release it.
 It can also be helpful to allow yourself to feel supported by the chair or couch you are sitting on; noticing how your back feels, your legs and your feet.

 You can keep your eyes open, lower your gaze or close your eyes and begin to bring this location to your mind.
-Start to describe it in your head in as much detail as possible.
+Start to describe your safe space it in your head in as much detail as possible.
 Try and imagine that you are describing it to someone else who will then paint or draw this image.
-Some questions to ask yourself: what does the landscape look like; what are the colors you
+Some questions to ask yourself: what does the landscape look like; what are the colors you associated with this location; are there smells that you can connect with this location; are there any textures that stand out in your mind?

 If you feel like this exercise brought a positive shift to your system, use it more often.
 It is important to practice regulatory exercises when we are overwhelmed but it is equally important to practice them when we feel safe and connected.
-So, there is not a bad time to use this exercise.
+So, there is not a bad time to use this safe space imagery exercise.
 Remember, the more we communicate signals of safety, the stronger they become and the more agency we can gain.

-If you would like to explore more ways to regulate your system and build agency over your nervous system, feel free to reach out, https://amandamaurocounseling.com/ .
-There is a beautiful sense of empowerment that comes from being an active participant in how you move through this world.
+If you would like to explore more ways to regulate your system and build agency over your nervous system, feel free to reach out, https://amandamaurocounseling.com/services/ There is a beautiful sense of empowerment that comes from being an active participant in how you move through this world.

 Happy regulating, I hope you enjoy this exercise!